 I’m also talking about where you can go as a start-up if you want to get information about setting up a fashion brand and also tips on exhibiting for the first time at a trade fair.

 So firstly, if you haven’t got your loved one a gift yet we are compiling a top 10 of the best British made Valentine’s gifts.
 We put a call out on our Instagram page asking for suggestions for gifts made in the UK that would make a fantastic Valentine’s present.
 Please pop over to the Instagram post, find the post with the big pink heart on it and we will consider your British made gift for inclusion in the Valentine’s post that we’ll be running tomorrow.
 So, you’ve got about another 24 hours to add something to that and we will then be selecting our 12 favourite gifts, so that’s the Make It British Valentine’s post.

 While we’re on the subject of what’s going on over at the website, we have several fantastic competitions that are running at the moment.
 We do these regularly to help tell everyone about the sort of products that are made here and give you an opportunity to win something fabulous at the same time.
-Currently we’ve got a fantastic leather washbag from Abreption, we have got some underwear from Unibu and also a piece of jewellery from Magnus & Bella.
+Currently we’ve got a fantastic leather washbag from Abreption, and a piece of jewellery from Magnus & Bella.
 On Instagram we’re running a competition just this week and it closes tomorrow night, to win a silk British made pocket square from Geoff Stocker which he has done in collaboration with Grey Fox, so it’s the perfect thing for any dapper gent, so do pop over and enter that too.